Marie Antoinette: Motherhood, changes at court and intervention in politics (1778–1781)

-Marie Antoinette with a Rose, a 1783 portrait of Marie Antoinette that was criticised for showing what was described as improper and informal attire for a queen.
+Marie Antoinette en gaulle, a 1783 portrait of Marie Antoinette that was criticised for showing what was described as improper and informal attire for a queen.
 In response to the criticism, it was repainted with the queen in a blue silk dress.

 Repayment of the French debt remained a difficult problem, further exacerbated by Vergennes and also by Marie Antoinette prodding Louis to involve France in the American Revolutionary War.
-The primary motive for the queen's involvement in political affairs in this period may arguably have had more to do with court factionalism than any true interest on her part in politics, but she played an important role in aiding the American Revolution by securing Austrian and Russian support for France, which resulted in the establishment of the First League of Armed Neutrality that stopped Britain's attack, and by weighing in decisively for the nomination of Philippe Henri, Marquis de Ségur, as Minister of War and Charles Eugène Gabriel de La Croix as Secretary of the Navy in 1780, who helped George Washington defeat the British in the American Revolutionary War, which ended in 1783.
+The primary motive for the queen's involvement in political affairs in this period may arguably have had more to do with court factionalism than any true interest on her part in politics, but she played an important role in aiding the American Revolution by securing Austrian and Russian support for France, which resulted in the establishment of the First League of Armed Neutrality that stopped Britain's attack, and by weighing in decisively for the nomination of Philippe Henri, marquis de Ségur, as Minister of War and Charles Eugène Gabriel de La Croix as Secretary of the Navy in 1780, who helped George Washington defeat the British in the American Revolutionary War, which ended in 1783.

-Marie Antoinette's second pregnancy ended in a miscarriage early in July 1779, as confirmed by letters between the queen and her mother.
+Marie Antoinette's second pregnancy ended in a miscarriage early in July 1779, as confirmed by letters between the queen and her mother and by the account of the incident in the memoir of Madame Campan, the chief lady of the queen's chamber.
 However, some historians believed that she may have experienced bleeding related to an irregular menstrual cycle, which she mistook for a lost pregnancy.
 Her third pregnancy was affirmed in March 1781, and on 22 October she gave birth to Louis Joseph Xavier François, Dauphin of France.

 Empress Maria Theresa died on 29 November 1780 in Vienna.
 Marie Antoinette feared that the death of her mother would jeopardise the Franco-Austrian alliance, and ultimately herself.
 Still, Joseph II wrote to her that he had no intention of breaking the alliance.
 A second visit from Joseph II, which took place in July 1781 to reaffirm the Franco-Austrian alliance and also to see his sister, was tainted by false rumours that Marie Antoinette was sending money to him from the French treasury.